Geometry

 Object

-Here you can specify a curve object (opened or closed) which will be extruded along the curve.
-If your object’s shape is 3D, it will be projected to its local XY plane before the extrusion.
-You can check how the projected Object looks like by switching its shape to 2D.
+Here you can specify a profile curve object (opened or closed) which will be extruded along the path curve.
+If the profile curve’s shape is 3D, it will be projected to its local XY plane before the extrusion.
+You can check what the projected object looks like by switching its shape to 2D.

 Important